eternalxlks/WebPong/README.md

 # Copyright info

 ©2024, By eternalxlks and brunozhon, all rights reserved.
 Under no part of this piece of software may be copied, or distributed as one's own.
-Read the license for mo information!
+Read the license for more information!